rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-04-22-thank-you-lets-diversify-tech.md

 __Let’s #DiversifyTech!__

-&#42; With women we mean in here all people with non-binary gender identities or who identify as women.
+&#42; With "women", we mean all people with non-binary gender identities or who identify as women.